 Not Lying...
 Confabulating

 Damage to the function of the frontal lobes in the brain means that a person with FASD may confabulate – make up things that may not be true.
+At FASD-CAN we like to refer to this as "honestly lying".

-Young people and older people with FASD have even confessed to crimes they have not committed so as to be agreeable and they get easily confused when questioned using complex language or leading questions.
+Young people and older people with FASD have often confessed to crimes they have not committed so as to be agreeable and they get easily confused when questioned using complex language or leading questions.
 They are not devious or sophisticated, and they will take things at face value and do not realise the intentions of others – for instance in situations where others may be blaming them for something they have not done.

 Sad teenager anonymousSocial struggles